ankumar/architecture/Patterns/Stateful.md

 * Databases typically have more powerful data modeling capabilities, like indexes, cascading deletes, or a variety of additional constraints (e.g. unique, not null, ...)
 * Databases and programming languages have different technical constraints

-**Data Access patterns** - Mapping between application & database structures.
+**2. Data Access patterns** - Mapping between application & database structures.
 The two major categories are the [active record pattern](http://calpaterson.com/activerecord.html) and the data mapper pattern.
 The Data model comprises of

 1. Collection of application domain models like Customer, Order, Item, ...
 2. Schema of the underlying database like in